igorMIA/youtube_show_full_title/README.md

 	•	Works Dynamically: Uses a MutationObserver to catch YouTube’s AJAX navigation and infinite scrolling, re-applying fixes whenever new videos are loaded.

 ## Installation
-	1. Install Tampermonkey or Greasemonkey
+	1.Install Tampermonkey or Greasemonkey
-	•	Tampermonkey for Chrome/Edge/Firefox
+		•Tampermonkey for Chrome/Edge/Firefox
-	•	Greasemonkey for Firefox
+		•Greasemonkey for Firefox
-	2. Create a New Script
+	2.Create a New Script
-	•	Open the Tampermonkey or Greasemonkey dashboard.
+		•Open the Tampermonkey or Greasemonkey dashboard.
-	•	Click “Create a new script…”
+		•Click “Create a new script…”
-	3. Copy the Script
+	3.Copy the Script
-	•	Paste the contents of the YouTube Full Titles script into the editor.
+		•Paste the contents of the YouTube Full Titles script into the editor.
-	•	Save the script.
+		•Save the script.
-	4. Go to YouTube
+	4.Go to YouTube
-	•	Refresh or open YouTube.
+		•Refresh or open YouTube.
-	•	You should now see long titles displayed without truncation or overlap.
+		•You should now see long titles displayed without truncation or overlap.

 ## Usage & Configuration
 	•	Line Height